Chapter 13 Bankruptcy

 What Chapter 13 Can Do For Me

 There are a number of advantages that a Chapter 13 holds over a Chapter 7 Bankruptcy.
 It typically costs less up front for attorney’s fees in a Chapter 13, as these are usually financed within the Plan.
 In addition, you can save homes in foreclosure and cards that are being repossessed if you are behind on the payments.
+Chapter 13 also allows for individuals to utilize bankruptcy exemptions, which may allow them to retain property and assets throughout the bankruptcy proceedings.

 You can also resolve tax debts by repaying the non-dischargeable portion and discharging the rest.
 Additionally, this can save you any property that you would have lost in Chapter 7 bankruptcy.